Berkeley probes 'hands-off' police response to protest chaos

 “If people think police could wade into a crowd of 1,500 to arrest 150 armed infiltrators they’re dreaming,” he said.
 “There would have been conflict and there would have been violence and near guarantee that our students would have been injured.”

-However, Mogulof said university badministrators and police are looking into “possible changes that would not preclude controversial speakers but that would minimize the destruction.”
+However, Mogulof said university administrators and police are looking into “possible changes that would not preclude controversial speakers but that would minimize the destruction.”

 Campus security and free speech rights experts said it is difficult for officers to keep the peace at protests while ensuring free speech is guaranteed.